Final Battle (2022): Preliminary matches

 The opening contest on the main card was a tag team match between Blake Christian and AR Fox; and La Facción Ingobernable (with José the Assistant).
 In the closing stages, Dralístico delivered a springboard star press, which took out everyone.
 Christian then delivered a flipping DDT, and a 450° splash from Fox unto Dralístico, which gave them the victory.
 After the match, Rush and Dralístico attacked Christian and Fox.

 Next, Mercedes Martinez defended the ROH Women's World Championship against Athena.
 In the closing stages, Athena delivered a codebreaker, but Martinez touched the ropes.
-Athena then preceded to remove the turnbuckle pad.
-Athena then dropkicked Martinez into the exposed turnbuckle, then hit The Eclipse for the ROH Women's title.
+Athena then removed the turnbuckle pad and dropkicked Martinez into the exposed turnbuckle, then hit The Eclipse for the ROH Women's title.

 In the next match, Swerve In Our Glory took on Shane Taylor Promotions.
 In the end, due to miscommunication, Swerve Strickland left his partner Keith Lee, allowing Shane Taylor and JD Griffey to beat up Lee.
 As Griffey wanted to hit Lee, he unintentionally took out Taylor, allowing Lee to deliver the Spirit Bomb for the win.

 Next, The Embassy (with Prince Nana) faced Dalton Castle and The Boys for the ROH World Six-Man Tag Team Championship.
 The former won after Brian Cage delivered a pop-up powerbomb, to become the new champions.

 The next match was a Pure Wrestling Rules match for the ROH Pure Championship, contested between defending champion Daniel Garcia and Wheeler Yuta.
 In the end, as Garcia was looking for a piledriver, Yuta escaped and locked in the arms of Garcia, giving way to a series of elbows to knock out Garcia, making Yuta the new champion.

 Next, FTR faced The Briscoes for the ROH World Tag Team Championship in a Double Dog Collar match.
 All teams started brawling at ringside.
 Mark Briscoe hit the Froggy Bow on Cash Wheeler for a two-count.
 As Wheeler was looking for a suplex onto a stack of chairs, Mark reversed it and suplexed Wheeler into the chairs.
 Dax Harwood then wrapped a chain around his hand and started punching Jay Briscoe.
 As Harwood was punching Jay, Jay pulled referee Mike Posey in front of him, which caused severe blood loss to Posey.
 As Jay was looking for the Jay Driller onto the chair, Wheeler delivered a low blow and delivered a piledriver to Jay onto the chairs.
 As Harwood as looking for a top rope piledriver, Jay blocked it and delivered a low blow to Harwood with the chain and hit a superplex onto the chairs.
 Jay then trapped Harwood in a chain-assisted crossface.
 As Wheeler wanted to enter the ring, Mark blocked him with the chain around Wheeler.
 With nowhere to go, Harwood tapped out, giving The Briscoes their record-setting 13th ROH World Tag Team Championship.
 After the match, both teams shook hands, as a sign of respect.